MattSegal/devblog/content/simple-django-deployment.md

-Title: Simple Django deployments: a guide
+Title: Simple django deployment: a guide
 Description: How to deploy Django in many small steps
 Slug: simple-django-deployment
 Date: 2020-04-19 12:00